-We also trained a larger version of the recurrent network (RNN), that had eight hidden quantities in the middle layer as well as two feed forward neural networks (FFNN) with four and eight quantities.
-The units of the FFNNs looked at 3×3 windows of the previous layer such that the networks had a similar number of adjustable parameters as the corresponding RNNs.
+We also trained a larger version of the recurrent network (RNN) that had eight hidden quantities in the middle layer as well as two feed forward neural networks (FFNN) with four and eight quantities.
+The units of the FFNNs looked at $3 \times 3$ windows of the previous layer such that the networks had a similar number of adjustable parameters as the corresponding RNNs.
 Figure 6 shows for the next five test digits the output of these four networks after 10 iterations.
 In general, the reconstructions are good approximations to the high resolution targets, given the low resolution inputs.
-The RNN outputs appear to be sharper than the responses of the FFNNs.

 In Figure 7 the mean square error of the networks is displayed.
 The test set reconstruction error of the recurrent networks decreases quickly and remains below the error of the corresponding FFNN after six time steps.
 At iterations 9 and 10 the small RNN outperforms even the large FFNN.
+When iterated beond the trained cycles, the reconstruction error slightly increases again.